Beyoncé (album): Background and development

-Following the release of her fourth studio album 4 (2011), Beyoncé gave birth to her first child, Blue Ivy on January 7, 2012.
-Just four months after labor, she pursued a three-night residency at Revel Atlantic City's Ovation Hall, entitled Revel Presents: Beyoncé Live.
-The choice to hold concerts so soon was purposeful; Beyoncé intended to demonstrate to mothers that they need not halt their careers despite having had children.
-Most of the summer following the residency was spent in The Hamptons, New York, where she took time out from the public to spend time with her daughter and to begin sessions for her next album.
-She resumed work in early 2013, performing "The Star-Spangled Banner" at President Barack Obama's second inauguration and headlining the Super Bowl XLVII halftime show, where there were expectations she would debut new music, although these rumors never materialized.
+Following the release of her fourth studio album, 4 (2011), Beyoncé gave birth to her first child, Blue Ivy, on January 7, 2012, and held a concert residency, Revel Presents: Beyoncé Live, four months after labor.
+Beyoncé held concerts quickly after labor to demonstrate to mothers that they need not halt their careers even after having had children.
+After the residency, she spent mid-2012 in the Hamptons, New York, where she took time out from the public to spend time with her daughter and begin working on her next album.
+She resumed work in early 2013, performing "The Star-Spangled Banner" at President Barack Obama's second inauguration and headlining the Super Bowl XLVII halftime show.
 She also released a self-directed autobiographical documentary in February, entitled Life Is But a Dream.

-In March 2013, a two-part hip hop track entitled "Bow Down/I Been On" was released onto Beyoncé's SoundCloud account.
+In March 2013, Beyoncé released a two-part hip-hop track titled "Bow Down/I Been On" onto SoundCloud.
 "Bow Down", produced by Hit-Boy, was written after Beyoncé woke up one morning with a chant stuck in her head, feeling angry and defensive.
-This was melded with a Timbaland-produced second half "I Been On" that makes prominent use of a pitch-distorted vocal as a homage to the Houston hip hop scene.
+The Timbaland-produced "I Been On" is built on a chopped and screwed vocal as a homage to the Houston hip-hop scene of Beyoncé's hometown.
 Michael Cragg of The Guardian described the song as "brilliantly odd", commending its loud, abrasive production, while Pitchfork's Lindsay Zoladz noted the song's assertiveness and believed it served as an introduction of what was to come.
 "Bow Down/I Been On" was perceived as a significant departure from Beyoncé's existing catalogue, particularly for its aggressive nature.
 The song's atmosphere and its controversial "Bow down, bitches" refrain drew a mixed reaction from those who questioned whether the lyric was aimed at women or merely a moment of braggadocio.
 Beyoncé clarified after the album's release, where elements of "Bow Down" appear on the track "Flawless", that the song and its refrain were intended as a statement of female empowerment.